-The number of students able to enter the Library will be restricted in line with prevailing government guidelines.
-You can also find out how things work in the Library by completing online Library and IT Inductions.
+Find out how things work in the Library by completing online Library and IT Induction sessions.

-We advise that you register with us, or a local NHS GP as soon as you arrive at UCLan, rather than waiting until you become ill.
+We advise that you register with us, or a local NHS GP as soon as you arrive, rather than waiting until you become ill.
 The University of Central Lancashire has its own on-campus Medical Centre located in Foster Building and you can register in person or by calling +44 (0)1772 892598.
 For dental treatment, you will need to register via the NHS Helpline.

 If you have a low household income, you may be eligible for the NHS Low Income Scheme which could help you pay for prescriptions, dental treatment, eye tests and more.

 In order to apply, you should complete the HC1 form once enrolled on your course and in receipt of your student finance as this will ensure you are providing correct and accurate information.
 Complete the form online.
 The team in The <i> are also on hand to help assist when completing your form.